-- Expanding market share in our smaller markets; - Fully integrating newly acquired divisions into our operating model; - Generating additional revenue and improving overhead operating leverage in all of our markets; - Generating additional working capital and maintaining adequate liquidity; - Continuing to actively acquire and develop lots in key markets in order to maintain and grow our lot supply and active community count; - Increasing orders pace through the use of our consumer and market research to build homes that offer our buyers their desired features and amenities; - Managing cost increases through national and regional vendor relationships with a focus on quality construction and warranty management; - Continuing to innovate and promote the Meritage Green energy efficiency program to drive sales; - Adapting sales and marketing efforts to increase traffic and compete with both resale and new homes;
+- Expanding market share of our smaller divisions; - Fully integrating newly acquired divisions into our operating model; - Generating additional revenue and improving overhead operating leverage in all of our markets: - Generating additional working capital and maintaining adequate liquidity; - Continuing to actively acquire and develop lots in key markets in order to maintain and grow our lot supply and active community count; - Increasing orders pace through the use of our consumer and market research to build homes that offer our buyers their desired features and amenities; - Managing cost increases through national and regional vendor relationships with a focus on quality construction and warranty management;

-- Actively monitoring our sales, construction and closing processes through customer satisfaction survey scores; and - Promoting a positive environment for our employees in order to minimize turnover and retain our employees.
+- Continuing to innovate and promote the Meritage Green energy efficiency program to drive sales: - Adapting sales and marketing efforts to increase traffic and compete with both resale and new homes: - Actively monitoring our sales, construction and closing processes through customer satisfaction survey scores; and - Promoting a positive environment for our employees in order to minimize turnover and retain our employees.

-We believe that our investments in new communities in strategic locations and new markets and our industry leading energy efficient product offerings create a differentiated strategy that has aided us in our growth.
-During the first six months of 2015, we opened 27 new communities while closing out 16 communities, ending the quarter with 240 active communities, up from prior year end and the first quarter of 2015.
-In addition, we grew active community count year-over-year by 28.8%, largely the result of our acquisition of Legendary Communities.
-We anticipate continued growth in the number of new communities coming on line as we move forward throughout 2015.
+We believe that our investments in communities in strategic locations and in desirable markets along with our industry leading energy efficient product offerings create a successful and differentiated strategy for us in the highly competitive new home market.
+During the first nine months of 2015, we opened 66 new communities while closing out 45 communities, ending the quarter with 250 actively selling communities, our highest community count in our company history, which we believe positions us for growth moving forward into the fourth quarter and into 2016.